PIGS: CHARACTERISTICS, HISTORY, PRODUCERS AND PORK-EATING CUSTOMS

 History of Muslims and Pork

-In the fifth and forth millennia B.C. in Mesopotamia, 30 percent of bones excavated in Tell Asmar (2800-2700 BC) belonged to pigs.
+In the fifth and fourth millennia B.C. in Mesopotamia, 30 percent of bones excavated in Tell Asmar (2800-2700 BC) belonged to pigs.
 Pork was eaten in Ur in pre-Dynastic times.
 After 2400 B.C. it had become taboo.
 In Egypt, pigs were eaten, but there was prejudice against pork associated with Seti, the God of Evil.

 In an attempt to explain why pork was forbidden, the 12th century Jewish-Muslim physician Maimonides wrote pig flesh "has a bad and damaging effect upon the body."
 But he didn't offer any specifics.
 In the 19th century, the discovery that trichinosis was caused from eating undercooked pork was offered as evidence to back up Maimonides assertion.